squinkylabs/SquinkyVCV/docs/sq2.md

 * The Clock Rate control only affects playback.
 * The "grid" is merely a graphic overlay drawn on top of the edit window.
 It has no effect on playback.
 Ever.
 * If "snap to grid" is enabled, some note editing operations will quantize to the grid, but it will still have no effect at all at playback time.
+* You can avoid confusion by using the finest clock rate, X64.
+Then use other clock rates for special purposes when the resulting quantization is something you want / expect, of when you have learned more about clocking in Seq++

-You will need to plug in a clock source.
+You will need to patch a clock source to Seq++.
 Almost anything will do - even an LFO. *Clocked* from Impromptu Modular is an excellent choice, so we will describe how to get the best results using Clocked.
 But many other clock generators will work.

 Connect the clock, run and reset outputs of Clocked to the corresponding inputs of Seq++.

 Set Seq++'s clock rate to match the *Ratio* in clocked.
-So if Clocked is set for X4, set Seq++ to *X4 1/16".
+So if Clocked is set for X64, set Seq++ to *X64*.

 For DAW workflows, or other times when you want fine timing, use as fine a clock resolution as possible (Clocked X64).
 To intentionally coarsely-quantize Seq++, use a less fine clock.